 HELLBOY II: THE GOLDEN ARMY

 Following the extraordinary acclaim enjoyed by Pans Labyrinth, Del Toro became recognized on the wider (ie. non-genre) stage.
 As a result he now seems to have his fingers in every imaginable pie with reported adaptations of the Marvel comic-book Dr Strange, H.P.
 Lovecrafts At the Mountains of Madness, a new version of Pinocchio and Frankenstein, Disneys Haunted Mansion ride and a duo of Hobbit movies for Peter Jackson, ending with co-screenwriting credit on the finished trilogy The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014), as well as producing other works like the Spanish ghost story The Orphanage (2007), the non-genre Rudo and Cursi (2008), the backwoods thriller While She Was Out (2008), Julias Eyes (2010), Vincenzo Natalis genetically engineered monster movie Splice (2010), Dont Be Afraid of the Dark (2011) and Mama (2013), as well as the tv series The Strain (2014-7) based on his novel, even producing/consultancy work on a host of animated films Megamind (2010), Kung Fu Panda 2 (2011), Puss in Boots (2011), Rise of the Guardians (2012) and The Book of Life (2014).
-Del Toro finally settled on his next project as being the giant robots film Pacific Rim (2013), followed by the ghost story Crimson Peak (2015) and the amphibian man romance The Shape of Water (2017).
+Del Toro finally settled on his next project as being the giant robots film Pacific Rim (2013), followed by the ghost story Crimson Peak (2015) and the amphibian man romance The Shape of Water (2017), which won Del Toro an Academy Award as Best Director.